smarvin/taco-ci/docs/ci_overview.md

 ## Your repository

 This GitHub repository (repo) is for your CI pipeline.
-The repo is for your resources (TACO files, related drivers, install script for the driver, TDS files that contain credentials to access your database, etc.).
+The repo is for your resources (TACO files, related drivers, install script for the driver, TDS files that contain credentials to access your database, and so on).

 This repository has [triggers](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) for [GitHub actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions) that we set up in advance.
 These triggers run CI validation flows for your drivers and TACO connectors.

 The repo also contains the configuration file for your CI TACO pipeline.
 This file, `ci.json`, points to your connector artifacts, drivers, and TDVT running setup.
-The `ci.json` file configures a group of resources that GitHub action workflow will pick up for running a CI validation workflow.
+The `ci.json` file configures a group of resources that the GitHub action workflow picks up for running a CI validation workflow.

-The [GitHub action workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) uses your `ci.json` file to run validation workflow.
+The [GitHub action workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) uses your `ci.json` file to run a validation workflow.
 The following is a sample configuration file.
 <a id="config_file"></a>
 ```json
     {